The many uses of singular values

 The determinant

 Mathematically, we want to maximize the squared length $|Ax|^2$.
 Why squared?
 Because it’s easier to work with products than square roots.
-We can write this length as the dot product of the vector with itself: \(\|Ax\|^2 = (Ax) \cdot (Ax) = (Ax)^T (Ax)\) Using the rules of matrix transposes, this becomes: \(x^T A^T A x\) Look at that new beast in the middle, $S = A^T A$.
+We can write this length as the dot product of the vector with itself: \(\|Ax\|^2 = (Ax) \cdot (Ax) = (Ax)^T (Ax)\) Using the rules of matrix transposes, this becomes: \(x^T A^T A x\) Lets define a shorthand for that big matrix in the middle, $S = A^T A$.
 This matrix $S$ is special.
-It’s symmetric.
-It’s square.
+It’s symmetric and it’s square.
 And essentially, it measures how much $A$ stretches things, regardless of where $A$ actually sends them.
-We could think of it as the metric tensor of the transformation - it encodes all the geometry of the transformation.
+We could think of it as the metric tensor of the transformation as it encodes all the geometry of the transformation.
 For any two vectors $u$ and $v$, the dot product after transformation is $(Au) \cdot (Av) = u^T A^T A v = u^T S v$.
 The matrix $S$ captures this.

-Now, we are back on familiar ground.
 The problem of maximizing $x^T S x$ for a unit vector $x$ is a famous one.
 We can solve it using Lagrange multipliers; maximise $x^T S x$ subject to $x^T x = 1$.
 Taking derivatives gives us $\nabla_x (x^T S x) = 2 S x$ and $\nabla_x (x^T x) = 2 x$.
 Setting these equal and solving for $x$ gives us $S x = \lambda x$ for some scalar $\lambda$.
-This shows that $x$ must be an eigenvector of this symmetric matrix $S$.
-And the maximum value?
-That’s the largest eigenvalue of $S$, let’s call it $\sigma_1^2$.
+This shows that $x$ must be an eigenvector of this symmetric matrix $S$ and the maximum value is the largest eigenvalue of $S$, let’s call it $\sigma_1^2$.

 So, the maximum stretch is $\sigma_1 = \sqrt{\lambda_{\text{max}}(A^T A)}$.
 This $\sigma_1$ is our first singular value.
+Importantly, as we have just shown, we do not need our matrix to be square in order to calculate it.
 It tells us the length of the longest axis of the ellipsoid that our unit sphere turns into.
 We can then find the next direction, perpendicular to the first, that maximizes the stretch among what’s left.
 These lengths—$\sigma_1, \sigma_2, \dots$—are the singular values.
 They describe the geometry of the transformation completely, without worrying about whether the input and output spaces are the same.

 So we now know we can find these special input directions, $v_i$ and the scalar factor which gives us their length (the squared singular values, $\sigma_i^2$).
 But what happens to them after the transformation?
 Where do they end up?
 The output vector $Av_i$ points in the direction of the i-th axis of the output ellipsoid.
 Let’s call this $u_i = \frac{Av_i}{\sigma_i}$.
 So these vectors define the principal axes of the output ellipsoid and, furthermore, they satisfy their own eigenvalue equation: